-LGBT and having herpes
+LGBTQ+ and having herpes

-Obviously, the herpes virus doesn't care what sort of sexual activity is creating the right conditions for infection, but different sexual practices create different risks.
+Of course, the herpes virus doesn't care what sort of sexual activity is creating the right conditions for infection, but different sexual practices create different risks.

-Gay women are slightly less likely to become infected than heterosexual women, but for those who do, the impact of the herpes virus is exactly the same.
+Lesbian women are slightly less likely to become infected than heterosexual women, but for those who do, the impact of the herpes virus is exactly the same.

 It has also been shown that having the herpes virus makes men more susceptible to infection with HIV.